jenspetersen/deeplearning-docker/README.md

 ## dl-base
 Image containing Anaconda, Theano, Tensorflow, Lasagne, Keras (inspired by https://github.com/floydhub/dl-docker)

-## del-conda-env
+## del-env
-Image that can be configured with a conda environment file.
+Image that can be configured with a conda environment file and/or a virtualenv environment file.

 ## Running a container
 You will need: